State: Arkansas

 Private schools are nonpublic schools that charge tuition.
 There are about 190 private schools across the state of Arkansas.
 These private schools come in all shapes and forms, from religious schools to schools designed for children with special needs.
 The average tuition for private schools in the state is $5,910 for elementary schools and $6,689 for high schools.

+0.2% of all K-12 students in Arkansas participate in a private school choice program.
 In 2023, Arkansas created a new scholarship program to help families afford nonpublic learning environments.
 Families who participate in the Arkansas Children’s Educational Freedom Accounts program can have 90% of their child’s state education funding (about $6,600 in 2023-24) deposited in an online account.
 Parents can then use that funding to pay for approved expenses, like tuition at an eligible private school.

 Learn more at Private School Review: Arkansas.